uvaai/ml1/_schedules/1 Fall 2023/index.md

 indicated as *Library Learning Space* on the signs and can be found in rooms **L0.05, L1.09 L1.15, L1.16 and L2.08**.

-#### Group seminars

-In addition, there are the actual group seminars on Monday with your own TA.
+In addition, there are the actual **group seminars on Monday** with your own TA.
 For groups A, B and C these are scheduled in the afternoon, and for groups D, E, F and G these are scheduled in the morning.
 The exact times and rooms for your group seminars can be found on Datanose [here](https://datanose.nl/#course[119433]).